Bijepur: Demographics

 The local language of Bijepur is Sambalpuri (Kosali).
 The major communities of Bijepur are Kuiltas, Dumals Agharias, Bhulias/Mehers (the weavers), Brahmins etc. Kuiltas and Dumals are presumed to be an offshoot of the original Chasa (agrarian) community and are synonymous with the Khandayats of the coastal region.
 This is evident by the striking similarity of rituals and gods they worship.
 When Bhulias settled in this region is controversial.
 Agharias were migrated from the Mughal empire for establishing a cultivator community during war when Kuiltas were assigned the duty of part-time Kshatriyas.
 Sambalpuri is the language for communication.
 Oriya and English are used for official purposes and for higher education.

 Economics

 The economy of Bijepur is largely dependent on farming vegetables and sambalpuri saree.
-The daily market of Bijepur is claimed to be the largest vegetable market in this Block.
+The daily market of Bijepur is claimed to be the largest vegetable market in this block.
 "Sambalpuri Sarees" originated from there.
 Ikkat Hand woven sarees and other Sambalpuri clothes are made in Bijepur.

 Education

-Bijepur College was established in 1985.